 If I’m walking by the food court in the mall and if I can snag a free sample of Panda Express orange chicken, I do a little happy dance inside.
 But I don’t order it because I know it’s greasy and loaded with calories and fat that I don’t need.

-To make the homemade orange chicken, you’ll need:
+To make the healthy orange chicken sauce and chicken, you’ll need:

 - Chicken breasts